Coping With Grief and Loss in a Virtual Team

-These could be confidential grief counselling, support groups, or an employee assistance program (EAP).
-Your HR advisors are likely the best-placed people to explain them.
+These could be confidential grief counseling, support groups, or an employee assistance program (EAP).
+Your HR advisors are likely best placed to explain these services.

 4. Sending a Gift

-Send a gift, a card, or perhaps some flowers, especially in the case of bereavement.
-You may want to consider whether a combined team gift or contribution would be more appropriate.
+Consider sending a gift, a card, or perhaps some flowers, especially in the case of bereavement.
+Think about whether a combined team gift or contribution would be more appropriate.

-However, this may be complicated to organize and you'll likely want to avoid other team members feeling obligated to participate, or to feel out of pocket.
+However, be sure to avoid other team members feeling obligated to participate, or to feel out of pocket.

 Supporting team members who are coping with sudden loss is never easy, but it can be especially challenging when they work remotely.

 Show compassion by being open and prepared to talk.
-Encourage virtual peers to support each other, even if you cannot physically be with them.
+Encourage virtual peers to support each other, even if you cannot be physically present.